SreeSharvesh/Socrates-AI/README.md

 ## Results

-Selected as one of the Top 6 to present this to Shark Tanks!
+Selected as one of the Top 6 projects and presented it to Shark Tank India!

 ## Acknowledgments